-The following two issues are closely tied together and will be our major focus during Pharmacy Legislative Day on Wednesday, April 19, 2017.
-This is because Governor Wolf has requested uniformity in pharmaceutical pricing and proposed merging four state agencies to create a new Pennsylvania Department of Health and Human Services.
+The following two issues are closely tied together because Governor Wolf has requested uniformity in pharmaceutical pricing and proposed merging four state agencies to create a new Pennsylvania Department of Health and Human Services.

-Click here to learn more about reformulation of Medicaid reimbursement.
+Click here to learn more about the proposed cuts to pharmacy Medicaid reimbursement.

-Governor Wolf's 2017-2018 Executive Budget proposes slashing the PACE professional dispensing fee to pharmacies from $13 down to $4 (a 70% decrease) without changing the ingredient cost benchmark in the reimbursement formula back to what it was prior to the enactment of Act 169 of 2016.
+Governor Wolf's 2017-2018 Executive Budget proposes slashing the PACE professional dispensing fee to pharmacies without changing the ingredient cost benchmark in the reimbursement formula back to what it was prior to the enactment of Act 169 of 2016.
 This is a stark contradiction to House Bill 946 that Governor Wolf signed on November 21, 2016 and PPA is actively opposing this proposal.

 Click here to learn more about the proposed cuts to PACE pharmacy reimbursement.